MarionLegrandLogrami/stacomiR/Installation/README.md

 - calcmig.csv: replace the `lienODBC` name by the name of the ODBC source you created, replace `uid` and `pwd` by the name of your schema and password of your connexion role, verify `host` and `port`, add the link to the CalcmigData folder you created (`datawd` column of the calcmig.csv file)
 - stacomi.bat: update if necessary the name of the .jar program (if you change the version of the .jar file for example).
 The name of the .jar file must be exactly the same as the name of the .jar file in your stacomi folder.

-## install StacomiR package
+## Install StacomiR package
 In a R console write :
 - ```install.packages("stacomiR")``` for the version of the package on CRAN
 - ```install.packages("stacomiR", repos="https://R-forge.R-project.org")``` for the development version (on rforge)

-## to get some help on how to use the package
+## To get some help on how to use the package
 Once everything is installed and if you need some help on how to use our package, please have a look at our vignette.
 ```
 library(stacomiR)